 Hey everyone!
 Krystalle from Massively.com here.
-I hope you all made it home safe and sound and are enjoying being back at home with your computers, in your comfy chairs/beds.
+I hope you all made it home safe and sound and are enjoying being back at home with your gaming computers, in your comfy chairs/beds.
 I know I’ve missed my beloved office!
 (That’s an old picture of it above.
 Much more filled with geekstuff now.)

 Track sponsors: